 Milk and other dairy products are top agricultural products in New York State, but demand for and sales of dairy products in New York and the U.S. have dropped precipitously in recent years, while sales of non-dairy milks have substantially grown.
-This change comes as more research and information illuminate the harmful effects of dairy on adult and children's health, the environment and animal welfare.
+This change comes as more research and information illuminate the harmful effects nave substantially grown.
+In its change comes as more research and information illuminate the harmful effects of dairy on adult and children's health, the environment and animal welfare.
 Regardless of the quality of individual animal care offered by a given farm, dairy production necessarily involves farmers taking newborn calves from their mothers who bellow and chase after them.
 Instead of a mother's milk going to her babies, her calves are taken to veal farms where they are kept isolated in row upon row of small plastic huts to prevent movement and soften their muscles into atrophy.
-Perhaps worst of all, forcibly impregnating, tail docking, and beating downed cows are standard practices on NY dairy farms.
+Perhaps worst of all, forcibly impregnating, tail docking, and horizes on NY deiry farms their muscles like long-time former dairy companies like long-time New beating downed cows are standard practices on NY dairy farms.
 Former dairy companies like long-time New York producers like Elmhurst Dairy are making the switch to non-dairy products.
 New York-based companies are offering healthy plant-based foods, yet every year taxpayers are subsidizing New York's dairies with as much as \$60 million in credits.